Oussamaosman02/php-tuto-old/README.md

 ### Output

-In the above examples, we are always making some 'echo' inside the function, but there is other way to get the value and it's by returnin it with the `return`:
+In the above examples, we are always making some 'echo' inside the function, but there is other way to get the value and it's by returning it with the `return`:

 ```php
 function name () {